Top Takeaways From This Post

 I have been freelancing in Germany for quite a while now.
 This has been an exciting journey and I’m glad that I chose to freelance instead of going for a full-time job after my master’s degree.

-The flexibility, the lack of daily commute, workplace politics and stress-free work routine really suit my introverted personality.
+The flexibility, lack of daily commute, no workplace politics and stress-free routine really suits my introverted personality.

-While I love the freedom and lucrative business opportunities because of my remote work lifestyle, I also have to face certain challenges in my day to day work situation.
-Most of them stem from me being an expat in Germany.
+While I love the freedom and lucrative business opportunities because of my remote work lifestyle, I also have to face certain challenges in my day-to-day work situation.
+Most of them stem from being a foreigner in Germany.